 Students are assessed during their administrative internships, based on internship criteria and requirements, by the Internship Supervisor and mentor principals.
+The Administrative Internship Report will detail the student's internship progress.
 A final internship assessment will be made prior to providing a Recommendation for Administrative Licensure.

 Students may also be invited to participate in additional student assessments (or pilot student assessments) for purposes of program improvement.
-These assessments may include online surveys, specific requests for feedback, focus groups, etc.
+These assessments may include online surveys, specific requests for feedback, focus groups, etc. Course assignments may also be used for program assessment purposes.